alemart/surgescript/README.md

 Unleash your creativity!
 ------------------------

 SurgeScript is a scripting language for games.
-It empowers you to unleash your creativity and build your own amazing interactive content!
+Use it to unleash your creativity and build your own amazing interactive content!
 It's such a joy to use SurgeScript!
 You will love it!

 **First time here?**<br>
 Go to the [Welcome page](https://alemart.github.io/surgescript).